Ghiara/SingleFASTDLO/README.md

 ```
 where the ```p``` is Pipeline instance, ```checkpoint_*``` are the ckpt file paths (include file name), ```img_w``` is frame width, ```img_h``` is frame height, ```colorRange``` is HSV limitation that should be detected, in form of ```[((H_lower, S_lower, V_lower),(H_upper, S_upper, V_upper)),..]```, and ```is_interpolation``` is the boolean variable that indicates whether the interpolation functionality should be activated.

-the inference can be obtained with
+The inference can be obtained with
 ```
 img_out, dlo_mask_pointSet, dlo_path = p.run(source_img=color_image, mask_th=77)
 ```